Last modified: October 5, 2023

 Work-Based Learning (WBL) opportunities are provided to help students prepare for the future by connecting the classroom and the workplace.
 A variety of WBL options are available to students in Provo City School District including CTE Internships, Provo CAPS, career fairs, job shadows and guest speakers.

 Internships give students the opportunity to explore careers they are interested in, learn a variety of skills under the guidance of adult mentors, work in teams, meet employers’ expectations and create professional relationships.
 Students are placed in businesses relating to their career interests and goals.
 On the job training combined with training in professional skills, helps students get a good understanding of their own future goals and interests along with great practical experience.

 Junior and Senior students may be eligible for an internship if they have good grades (3.0 GPA), good attendance, and have taken or are currently enrolled in a CTE class related to the internship/career.

 Students interested in participating in an internship, need to complete all the steps below.

 - Submit an internship application and register for required workshops

-- Spring Semester application deadline is the 2nd Friday of October.
+- Spring Semester application deadline is November 30.

 - Successfully complete professional development workshops